Biomass energy and its benefits

 This report compiles responses from 1019 Ohioans who were surveyed about their understanding and level of support for renewable energy.
 This research was conducted for theOhio Department of Development Office of Energy Efficiency to assess, quantitatively, Ohioan’s perceptions of renewable energy.
 For more information visit http://www.odod.state.oh.us/cdd/oee/EERE_OhioResearch.htm.

-Net Metering: Net metering is an arrangement under the electric restructuring Law in Ohio (see below) where customers who generate their own electricity can get a credit on their bill for any excess self-generated electricity that flows back into the utility's distribution system.
-For more information see Net Metering Q&A.
+Net metering: Net metering is an arrangement under the Electric Restructuring Law in Ohio (see below) where customers who generate their own electricity can get a credit on their bill for any excess self-generated electricity that flows back into the utility's distribution system.
+For more information see the FAQ for net metering.

 Ohio's Electric Restructuring Law

 Senate Bill 3, Ohio's electric restructuring law, allowed Ohio consumers to choose their electric supplier beginning in 2001.
 The environmental provisions of the electric restructuring law include:

 Disclosure of environmental characteristics of power supplies to customers (Ohio Revised Code Section 4928.10).